 This might not be a “Lima day tour” per se, but it is a really neat guided experience you can have right in the heart of Lima!
 Lima sits on the coast and the Pacific ocean offers some really great waves for beginner surfers.

-Dan and I skipped this particular experience in Lima this time (we’ve done a fair amount surfing all over the world and the water was really cold!)
+Dan and I skipped this particular experience in Lima this time (we’ve done a fair amount of surfing all over the world and the water was really cold!)
 But if you’ve never surfed before and are looking for an active tour in Lima then surfing could be perfect for you!

 13. Pachacamac Ruins

-I am a huge fan of visiting historical sites with a knowledgable guide.
+I am a huge fan of visiting historical sites with a knowledgeable guide.
 Without one, I find myself missing the significance of the ruins and a bit confused as to what I’m looking at!

 This Lima tour is a guided experience around the Pachacmac Ruins, guaranteed to satisfy history buffs!
 It lasts for around 4 hours and includes transport to and from the ruins with pickup offered from your hotel.